novoda/novoda/scaffolding/README.md

 ## How to use this folder

- 1. Copy this folder to the root of your Android project's repository
+ 1. Copy the `team-props` folder to the root of your Android project's repository
  2. Add this method to the root `build.gradle` file:
     ```gradle
     def teamPropsFile(propsFile) {